& management's discussion and analysis

 promote responsible whistle blowing by employees or by any other person who avails such

-within the Company by reporting the same to the Audit Committee.
+fraud within the Company by reporting the same to the Audit Committee.

 The functioning of the Whistle Blower Mechanism/Vigil Mechanism existing in the Company